TSprech/Googletest-For-Embedded/README.md

   - Ex: The I2C function that reads a value from hardware instead just returns a value that is set earlier in a test
   - Ex: If you wanted to set a pin to a certain state, have the hardware calls set a boolean variable and check the state of that variable in your test
   - If your function deals with sending many values, it may be easiest to have a FIFO buffer or similar which is filled and cleared as needed

+### Writing Tests That Fail
+While not talked about a lot, I think writing a test case that is designed to fail helps provide a small sanity check to make sure the test is not just always returning a success.
+It is by no means necessary, but could be helpful in some circumstances. *Note that this means writing a failing assert that is related to the function/method itself, not just asserting 0 != 1*

+### Writing Fast Tests
+Tests are meant to be run frequently as part of the build process, writing slow tests (meaning slow to execute) may cause people to want to run them less frequently to avoid the slow down.

+### Remember the Strengths of Unit Testing
+Unit testing offers the chance to test edge cases, uncommon situations, and unexpected values and conditions, leverage that strength.